VirgilSecurity/ionic-admin-nodejs/README.md

 * `allowOtherwise()` - Adds a rule with "Permit" effect, "Allow otherwise." as description and no condition
 * `denyOtherwise()` - Adds a rule with "Deny" effect, "Deny otherwise." as description and no condition

-> You can see that the first two methods are semantically equvalent to the last two methods.
+> You can see that the first two methods are semantically equivalent to the last two methods.
 They exist because they make for more readable code and rule descriptions

 These methods also return the `PolicyBuilder` instance: